Framework-R-D/phlex-design/doc/ch_conceptual_design/algorithms.rst

 where the types :cpp:`P1, Pn...` denote types of data products and the types :cpp:`Rm...` indicate :term:`resources <resource>`.
 Each registered function must accept at least one data product.

-We will first discuss the data-product and resource types in :numref:`algorithms:Input parameters`, followed by the return types in :numref:`algorithms:Return types`, and then the function name and optional qualifers in :numref:`algorithms:Function names and qualifiers`.
+We will first discuss the data-product and resource types in :numref:`ch_conceptual_design/algorithms:Input parameters`, followed by the return types in :numref:`ch_conceptual_design/algorithms:Return types`, and then the function name and optional qualifers in :numref:`ch_conceptual_design/algorithms:Function names and qualifiers`.

 Input Parameters
 ----------------